 Organization of Your Makerspace

 Need a way to organize all these materials?
-Consider our Makerspace Label set.
+Consider our makerspace label set.
 They are simple, yet colourful and come in two different sizes so they will fit your containers no matter what.
-If you think we need to add to the labels, just let us know.
-We’re happy to add more!
+Find the Makerspace Labels in our TpT Store ($USD) or our BN Shop ($CAN).

 If your school is lucky enough to have an entire room for a makerspace, you can set out areas designated for specific types of tasks.
-This also allows for some of the more permanent and larger tools to be set up and ready to use.
+Permanent and larger tools can be set up and kept ready to use.

 If your makerspace is for school-wide use, you might be able to think of some bigger items that will be used by many people.
 These could be items that need a little fundraising because they do cost a bit more.

-- a Cricut or Silhouette cutting machine along with the materials that will be cut like vinyl, cardstock or fabric.
+- a Cricut or Silhouette cutting machine along with the materials to cut like vinyl, cardstock or fabric.

 - 3D printer/printer materials